Cragady/cnility/README.md

 51Q┤▒┌␋├≤S▒└⎻┌␊.⎻┼±   README.└␍   R␊⎻┌␋␌▒C⎺┴␊⎼F␋┼▒┌.⎻┼±   ␉␋┼␍␋┼±.±≤⎻   ␉┤␋┌␍   ␌⎺└└⎺┼.±≤⎻␋   ␌⎺└⎻␋┌␊ ␌⎺└└▒┼␍⎽.┘⎽⎺┼   ␌⎺┼┴␊⎼⎽␋⎺┼.⎽␤  '┐&⎼ ┴0⎼▒±├┤│8.⎻␍°'   ┼⎺␍␊ └⎺␍┤┌␊⎽   ┼⎺␍␊└⎺┼.┘⎽⎺┼   ⎻▒␌┐▒±␊-┌⎺␌┐.┘⎽⎺┼   ⎻▒␌┐▒±␊.┘⎽⎺┼   ⎻␍°2␤├└┌EX   ⎽⎼␌   ├⎽␌⎺┼°␋±.┘⎽⎺┼   ┴␊┼┴
 ```

 Prolly not a huge deal if you do print them, but just thought I'd let you know.
+A cheeky `reset` seems to fix the problem.

 Maybe this is my lack of experience with working with fonts on a low level leaking through.
 Maybe this is obvious to more seasoned programmers: don't print font files maybe?